 Gender inequality manifests across multiple levels of society.
 Unequal attitudes and norms that promote the acceptance of, and justify violence against, women and girls drive prevalence rates around the world.
-In one study from Timor-Leste, it was found that 45 per cent of men believe it is ok for a man to beat his wife if she goes out without telling him.18
+In one study from Timor-Leste, it was found that 45 per cent of men believe it is ok for a man to beat his wife if she goes out without telling him.

 Thus, a key part of ending VAWG is transforming the social norms that underpin gender inequality, such as stereotypes of masculinity and femininity, men's control over women's independence and decisionmaking, and the disrespect and devaluing of women and their contributions.
-Furthermore, violence is preventable when a whole or population approach is undertaken through a range of robust policies and programmes that seek to reduce VAWG and address gender inequality.19
+Furthermore, violence is preventable when a whole or population approach is undertaken through a range of robust policies and programmes that seek to reduce VAWG and address gender inequality.

-45 per cent of men in a Timor-Ending violence against women and girls is intrinsic Leste study believe that it is ok for to gender equality and achieving gender equality will a man to beat his wife if she goes help to end violence against women and girls. out without telling him.
+Ending violence against women and girls is intrinsic to gender equality and achieving gender equality will help to end violence against women and girls.